jetsbee/react-inspiring-bookmark/README.md

 # for install deps
 yarn install

+# for web and BFF
+yarn next

+# for storybook
+yarn storybook

 # for iOS
 # First, set up the iOS simulator (MacOS Only) ref. https://docs.expo.dev/workflow/ios-simulator/
 yarn ios